Three-handed whist: Taking tricks

-Similar to 4 handed, the person who leads lays down a card from his/her hand.
+Similar to 4 handed, the person who leads lays down a card from their hand.
 Everyone must follow suit if they can (in clockwise motion).
 If you don't have the suit, lay down any other card.
 Highest card of the lead suit takes the trick, with the exception of the clubs suit.
 Clubs are trump and will always take any other suit.
 Whoever takes the trick leads the next one.
 Play continues until all cards are gone.
 Dealer moves one to the left.